s-expressionists/Eclector/README.md

 **``eclector`` is under active development.
 Its ASDF system structure, package structure, exported symbols and protocols may change at any time but are becoming less and less likely to do so in incompatible ways.
-Consult the NEWS file or the "Changelog" sectio nof the manual for lists of changes in specific versions.**
+Consult the NEWS file or the "Changelog" section of the manual for lists of changes in specific versions.**

 This document only gives a very brief overview and highlights some